StackVista/stackstate-docs/setup/install-stackstate/kots-install/kots_configuration_screen.md

 ### Authentication

-Stackstate supports different authentication backends: File-based (default), LDAP, OIDC, Keycloak.
-For more information on how to configure them please refer to [Authentication options](https://docs.stackstate.com/configure/security/)
+Stackstate supports different authentication backends: File-based (default), LDAP, OIDC, and Keycloak.
+For more information on how to configure them refer to [Authentication options](https://docs.stackstate.com/configure/security/)

 ![](/.gitbook/assets/kots-authn.png)

 ### Automated backup

-This section allows to setup automatic Cronjob backup for Elasticsearch and StackGraph.
+This section explains how to set up an automatic Cronjob backup for Elasticsearch and StackGraph.
-A number of storage options for the backups is available: AWS S3, Azure Blob Storage, and NFS.
+A number of storage options are available for the backups: AWS S3, Azure Blob Storage, and NFS.

-The backup needs a Kubernetes persistent volume, which might be configured as a single- or two-replicas Longhorn volume.
-Keep in mind, that the switching between the replicas mode is not possible without the backup persistent volume removal.
+The backup needs a Kubernetes persistent volume.
+This can be configured as a single- or two-replicas Longhorn volume.
+Keep in mind that it is not possible to switch between the replicas mode without removing the backup persistent volume.

 #### AWS
 AWS backup requires AWS user credentials (AWS access and secret keys) with the read/write permissions on S3 buckets.
-The backups for Elasticsearch and StackGraph can be stored to different S3 buckets.
+The backups for Elasticsearch and StackGraph can be stored in different S3 buckets.

 ![](/.gitbook/assets/kots-backup-aws.png)

 #### Azure Blob Storage
-Azure backup requires setting Azure storage account name, storage account key, and Blob containers for both Elasticsearch and StackGraph backups
+Azure backup requires setting the Azure storage account name, storage account key and Blob containers for both Elasticsearch and StackGraph backups.

 ![](/.gitbook/assets/kots-backup-azure.png)